robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 As previously explained, **Suite Setup** and **Suite Teardown** are used to prepare and clean up the environment before and after a suite's execution.
 Initialization files provide a centralized place to define these setups and teardowns for all sub-suites and their tests|tasks within a directory structure.
-Therefore it is i.e. possible to define one Suite Setup that is executed at the very start of the execution before any other Suite Setup or Test Setup and Test is executed.
+Thus, it is possible to define one Suite Setup that is executed at the very start of the execution before any other Suite Setup or Test Setup and Test is executed.
-The Suite Teardown of an initialization file is executed after all sub-suites in the directory and their tests|tasks have been executed.
+The Suite Teardown of an initialization file is executed after all sub-suites in the directory and their tests|tasks have been completed.